ninelore/chrome-ec/docs/zephyr/zephyr_tokenized_logging.md

 Enable Kconfig `CONFIG_PLATFORM_EC_LOG_TOKENIZED` and its dependencies for the board you want to enable tokenized logging.
-Additionally, make sure `picolibc` and `pigweed` modules are added to your board and don't forget to regenerate `all_targets.generated.bzl`.
+Additionally, make sure `picolibc` and `pigweed` modules are added to your board.

 *Note: Tokenized logging is only supported for Zephyr EC*